tfsec/tfsec.github.io/_docs/azure/keyvault/ensure-key-expiry.md

 ---
+title: azure-keyvault-ensure-key-expiry
-title: Ensure that the expiration date is set on all keys
+description: Ensure that the expiration date is set on all keys
 shortcode: azure-keyvault-ensure-key-expiry
 legacy: AZU026
 summary: Ensure that the expiration date is set on all keys